Discover the 3 Types of Rattlesnakes in Arkansas

 Length48-84 inches

-Found in West-Central Arkansas, the Western Diamondback Rattlesnake lives mainly in the southwest regions of the Ozarks and in the Ouachita Mountains.
-However, these snakes are only found in small pockets, and it unknown exactly how many are left in Arkansas.
+Found in West-Central Arkansas, the Western Diamondback Rattlesnake lives mainly in the southwest regions of the Ozarks and the Ouachita Mountains.
+However, these snakes are found only in small pockets, and it is unknown exactly how many are left in Arkansas.
 It is rare for humans to see western diamondback rattlesnakes in Arkansas.
-When humans do encounter these tenacious rattlesnakes, however, they often harm and often kill the snakes unnecessarily.
+When humans do encounter these tenacious rattlesnakes, however, they often harm or kill the snakes unnecessarily.

 This snake is the least common venomous snake in the state.
-It is also the largest venomous snake, growing between 48-84 inches long.
-Its most distinctive feature are the bordered “diamond” markings lining the middle of its back running down the length of its body, from which it gets its name.
-This snake is usually grayish brown or light brown in color.
+It is also the largest venomous snake, growing between 48 and 84 inches long.
+Its most distinctive feature is the bordered “diamond” markings (from which it gets its name) lining the middle of its back and running down the length of its body.
+This snake is usually grayish-brown or light brown.
 Its tail ends with black and white or pale gray bands just before the rattle, which is why it is sometimes called a “Coon-Tail Rattler.”
 This snake is also referred to as a “D’back” or “Atrox” in Arkansas.

 3. Timber Rattlesnake